 David has written many articles for Orchids Australia, where he served five years as Editorial Consultant, and his acclaimed photographs continue to appear in this and other domestic and international journals, as well as a number of books.
 Over 1000 of his images have been published to date.
 David is also one of the major photographers featured in the new reference book, Orchids of the PhilIippines by Jim Cootes, where over 120 of his images are showcased.
 He has also served on the Publications Committee for the Australian Orchid Council.
 Recently, he has also contributed orchid features to Australia’s popular Your Garden and Burke’s Backyard magazines.

 David lectures extensively throughout Australia and overseas at various workshops, society meetings and Orchid Conferences.
 He has already conducted eight successful international lecture tours, the most extensive being in April-May 1999, after accepting an invitation to the USA and Canada.
 This was in conjunction with the World Orchid Conference in Vancouver, Canada, where he presented a paper on “Australian Sarcochilus Species and their Hybrids”.
 He undertook lecture tours of the USA in May 2001 and July 2001, including four dates in Hawaii.
 David also regularly appeared on a number of television networks and radio stations, both in Australia and the USA, promoting orchids, and has been seen on Australia’s top-rating Burke’s Backyard.
 David and his father Graeme, who is a Past President of the Australian Orchid Council and Past President and Registrar of Judges of the Orchid Society of New South Wales, trade as Hills District Orchids.
 They have a large collection of many different genera, with an extensive catalogue of species orchids from around the world.
 David P. Banks’ first book, Tropical Orchids of Southeast Asia, was published in 1999.
 Another book, Growing Orchids, published by Kangaroo Press (an imprint of Simon & Schuster) was released in August 2001.
-The first of a planned series of four books — Orchids of Australia, Volume 1 by John J. Riley and David P. Banks is due for release in October 2002, being published by University of New South Wales Press.
+The first of a planned series of four books — Orchids of Australia, Volume 1 by John J. Riley and David P. Banks was released in October 2002, being published by University of New South Wales Press.